ItsNickBarry/minitest-reporters-ordered_spec_reporter/README.md

 Modified version of `Minitest::Reporters::SpecReporter` which prints test results in alphabetical order, grouped by test class.

-This gem makes use of the 'minitest-reporters' library.
+This gem makes use of the `minitest-reporters` library.
 It modifies the test reporting order, but not Minitest's randomized test execution order.

 ## Installation